Ask Richard

 Anne Stacey an aunt aged 81 born in Sheffield.
 Sarah Mitchell aged 23 a domestic servant born in Thurlstone.

-1891 Census has Alice, Clare, and Fanny Hoyland (alone at Brierley Hall)
+1891 Census has Alice, Clare, and Fanny Hoyland living alone at Brierley Hall

-1893 Directory has Rev. John Hoyland at the Hall.
+1893 Directory has Rev. John Hoyland at Brierley Hall.

-1901 Census has Rev. John Hoyland with his wife Mary born in Barnsley, Alice born in Hunningley, Clare & Fanny born in South Hiendley. (at Brierley Hall).
+1901 Census has Rev. John Hoyland with his wife Mary born in Barnsley, Alice born in Hunningley, Clare & Fanny born in South Hiendley, living at Brierley Hall.
 Clement Edward Hoyland is not on this census, he may have been out of the country, this was the time of the South Africa War.

-Godfrey P. Cordeux retired and alone (at Lindley House)
+Godfrey P. Cordeux was retired and living alone at Lindley House

 1903 Clement E. Hoyland bought land at Brierley Gap to build a home.
 This is now the Robin Hood night club.